Cutoff stability of multivariate geometric Brownian motion: Introduction

-We stress that such a profile cutoff phenomenon can occur even for systems without an intrinsic parameter $\e$, that is, $x_\e=x$, $X^{\e,x}=X^{x}$, $\mu^\e=\mu$ and $E_\e=E$ except in the renormalized distance $d_\e$.
-In the case of $d_\e=d/\e$ (diameter $D=\infty$) with a fixed distance $d$ on $\mathcal{M}_1(E)$ the parameter $\e$ plays the role of an external parameter which quantifies the abrupt convergence of the non-normalized distance in the following sense: for small $\e>0$
+\textbf{Profile cutoff convergence and its relation to asymptotic mixing:} Note that a profile cutoff phenomenon can occur even for systems, where the processes are not parameter dependent: $E_\e = E$, $x_\e = x$, $X^\e = X$ and $\mu^\e = \mu$.
+In addition, we restrict ourselves to the cases where $\textrm{dist}_\e$ has the shape $\e^{-1} \cdot \textrm{dist}$ for some given parameter independent distance $\textrm{dist}$.
+For an example see the case study~\cite{BHOU} on the Ornstein--Uhlenbeck process with fixed noise amplitude and the Wasserstein distance.
+In the case of $\mathrm{dist}_\e=\mathrm{dist}/\e$ (diameter $D=\infty$) with a fixed distance $\mathrm{dist}$ on $\widetilde{\mathcal{M}}_1(E)$ the parameter $\e$ plays the role of an external parameter which quantifies the abrupt convergence of the non-normalized distance in the following sense: for small $\e>0$

-We denote this special type of profile cutoff phenomenon for non-parametrized systems as profile cutoff stability, since it gives a precise description of the asymptotics.
+We call this special type of degenerate profile cutoff phenomenon for non-parametrized systems \textit{profile cutoff stability}.
+This concept is linked naturally to an asymptotic version of $\gamma_\e$-mixing for small values $\e$.
+This connection can be outlined as follows.
+Assume that the map $\rho \mapsto \mathcal{P}(\rho)$ is monotonically decreasing and continuous, which can be guaranteed in full generality under Markovianity assumptions on the dynamics.
+Then, given the cutoff time scale $(t_\e)_{\e>0}$ and a cutoff window $(w_\e)_{\e>0}$, satisfying $w_\e \to w>0$, as $\e\to 0$ and a rate $\gamma_\e \searrow 0$, as $\e \to 0$, we can assume the existence of a deviation scale $\rho_\e$ satisfying